 Now I listened to books whenever I was in the car and was ploughing my way through personal development books and making changes in my life as I went.

 For years I’d facilitated businesses growing, finally I was growing.
 One day, an advert popped up on Instagram for a taster day for a Diploma in Transformational Coaching.

 I signed up immediately and by the end of that Saturday knew what I was going to do next.

-accredited by the International Coach Federation (ICF) and the Association for Coaching (AC), and am passionate about empowering and supporting other women to build a life that works for them, on their terms.
+accredited by the International Coach Federation (ICF) and the Association for Coaching (AC), and am passionate about empowering and supporting people to build a life that works for them, on their terms.
 I know first-hand the huge benefits of taking the time to really work out what you want from your life and consciously making choices to get you there.
-As women, we are conditioned to look to other people for validation.

 The only person who knows what’s right for you is you!